macOS (Homebrew)

 files: {}

-# more secrets may needed by schema as environment variables and we can set them here
+# More secrets may be needed by schema as environment variables and we can set them here.

 secrets: